Mini Stroke Recovery and Prophylaxis with Biofeedback

 Loss of motivation

 The early stages of performance impairment feature sympathetic domination of the ANS at rest.
 This condition is often called an “overreaching state” or “short-term overtraining.”
-This means that the disturbance of homeostasis was not high and long enough to provoke a chronic overtraining state.
-Therefore, the time needed to fully recover all physiological systems typically encompasses several days to weeks.
+This means that the disturbance of homeostasis was neither severe nor prolonged enough to provoke a chronic overtraining state.
+Therefore, the time required to recover all physiological systems fully typically spans several days to weeks.

 Sports that require higher exercise intensity generally show increased sympathetic tone.
-If the overreaching state (sympathetic autonomic tone domination) continues for longer, OTS and domination of parasympathetic autonomic tone will develop.
+If the overreaching state (sympathetic autonomic tone domination) persists, OTS and parasympathetic autonomic tone domination will develop.
 Parasympathetic OTS dominates in sports characterized by high training volume.

 LIMITATIONS, IMPROVEMENTS AND FUTURE PERSPECTIVES OF ANALYSIS OF HEART RATE VARIABILITY IN ATHLETES PERFORMANCE

 Analysis of heart rate variability in athletes’ performance has become a widely accepted method for noninvasive evaluation of ANS modulation during and after exercise.
-To overcome the aforementioned disadvantages, the recording signal must contain a minimum of 5 minutes of HRV fluctuation to get reliable results.
+To overcome the disadvantages above, the recording signal must contain at least 5 minutes of HRV fluctuations to obtain reliable results.

 In the last 5 years, the number of devices and software programs/apps using HRV technology has increased exponentially.
 The current trend in software engineering is to make all wireless sensors for capturing and transmitting HRV data compatible with smartphones.
 Hardware and software engineers are continuously improving the accuracy of sensors that record and receive HRV signals (heart rate belts, wireless technologies, and protocols) and HRV analysis techniques (software, mathematical models).
 This provides the trainer and athlete with quick and easy analysis of HRV data during and after a training workout (training load, recovery, and overtraining).